ECDC Mpox webpage

 Phylogeny of human monkeypox virus was performed using Nextstrain.
 Briefly, genome sequences were extracted from Nextstrain repository comprising the curated NCBI GenBank sequences and metadata that were quality assessed using Nextclade1.
 The sequences were filtered for the Nextstrain curated exclusions, minimum length of 10000 bp, collected from 2017 and subsampling of 40 samples per country during the same sampling month and year.
 The phylogenetic analysis was performed using Nextalign (masking specific sites), IQTREE to construct the tree and TreeTime to refine the tree and visualized using Microreact2.

 There are two genetically distinct clades described for monkeypox virus: Clade I and Clade II with sub-clades IIa and IIb3,4.
 The current outbreak falls within Clade IIb and following the nomenclature used in Nextstrain, a majority of the 2022 sequences belong to lineage B.14,5.
 A few sequences do not cluster with the outbreak sequences but fall into lineages A.2 and A.36-8.
-Figure A shows a phylogeny based on sequences from Clade IIb.
-The phylogeny is also visualized in Microreact along with the sequence metadata.
-Sequences from 2022 and 2023 are indicated with coloured circles and the binary heatmap shows sequences submitted after 16 January 2023.

 1. Aksamentov I, Roemer C, Hodcroft EB, & Neher RA.
 (2021).
 Nextclade: clade assignment, mutation calling and quality control for viral genomes.
 Journal of Open Source Software, 6(67), 3773, https://doi.org/10.21105/joss.03773